BLE-LTER/LTER-website/README.md

 #### How to make it work

-First, go to https://github.com/algolia/algoliasearch-netlify/blob/master/docs/GettingStarted.md and read their getting started guide.
+First, go to https://github.com/algolia/algoliasearch-netlify/blob/main/docs/GettingStarted.md and read their getting started guide.

 These are steps we need to do.

 (1) Set up and indexing
 - Install the Algolia plugin for Netlify.
 Note that this is done not on the Netlify GUI, but on a different website specifically for Algolia X Netlify.
 Follow the link and directions in the Github guide.
 You will need the appropriate Netlify login.
 - Link up Algolia with the Netlify site you want.
 This is again done in the Algolia x Netlify site.
 - Modify the Algolia plugin settings in the Netlify config file "netlify.toml".
 One finds this in the base directory of the website git repo.
-See https://github.com/algolia/algoliasearch-netlify/tree/master/plugin#available-parameters for the available parameters.
+See https://github.com/algolia/algoliasearch-netlify/tree/main/plugin#available-parameters for the available parameters.
 The ones I've found most relevant:
 	- "pathPrefix".
 This should be the same as the Netlify "publish" directory, which in our case is "/public".
 	- "customDomain".
 This matters a lot if you are on a fork or a branch, which means the URL you're checking is not our canonical ble.lternet.edu referred to in the sitemap and in HTML header canonicals, and will lead to lots of indexing failures.
 In which case, set this to "ble.lternet.edu".
 No "https".
 	- "branches".
 Algolia can create different indices for different branches on the git repo, but it needs to be told specifically which ones.
-If you're experimenting on a different branch other than master, say "['master', 'yourbranchname']" and delete the latter once merged into master.
+If you're experimenting on a different branch other than main, say "['main', 'yourbranchname']" and delete the latter once merged into main.
 	- "template".
 This determines how Algolia will break up the index records.
 There are two options as of 2021-01-21: "default" and "hierarchical".
 The former will index by page, the latter by headings within a page.
 We chose the latter, since our website has comparatively few pages but a lot of information within each page.
 - Check out and make sure the indexing of the website contents is to satisfaction.
 To do this, trigger a deployment of the Netlify site.
 Generally a new commit to the git repo will accomplish this, so consider doing this on a branch.
 Or alternatively trigger a deployment manually in the Netlify GUI, since you're most likely logged in for most of this anyway.
 Under the deployment log, if Algolia and Netlify have been linked up correctly, the log will give you a URL to the crawler records.
 Follow the link and check out the records.
 The "successful" count should roughly be equal to the number of distinct pages we have, plus one for the sitemap.
 Don't worry about the "ignored" category; my understanding is that Algolia does the indexing based on our sitemap, and it will look for common sitemap naming schemes; whatever doesn't work go into "ignored".